Report of the ARA’s TLS process

 Methodology

-Throughout 2022, the International Institute for Environment and Development (IIED), as part of the ARA Secretariat, guided ARA members through a process to track how their activities aligned with the ARA’s Theory of Change (ToC) Outcomes and Adaptation Research for Impact Principles as part of TLS activities.
+Throughout 2022, the International Institute for Environment and Development (IIED), as part of the ARA Secretariat, guided ARA members through a process to track how their activities aligned with the ARA’s Theory of Change (ToC) and the Adaptation Research for Impact Principles, as part of TLS activities.

-All ARA members were invited to take part in the TLS process and participation was entirely voluntary.
-The process was split into two phases (or steps) with workshops held during the period of June 2022 to December 2022.
+All ARA members were invited to participate in the TLS process, and participation was voluntary.
+The process was split into two phases (or steps), with workshops held from June 2022 to December 2022.

-In the first phase, ARA members came together to better understand the TLS tracking process, why it is important, and began deciding on how they would intend to contribute to the Outcomes and apply the Principles by writing up “actions” and “goals”.
+In the first phase, ARA members came together to better understand the TLS tracking process and why it is important, and began deciding how they would contribute to the Outcomes and apply the Principles by writing up actions and goals.
 In the second phase, members were given the opportunity to share their reflections, learning and progress through online discussions and a detailed questionnaire.